farih2009/Kaguya/README.md

 Note: the restart bat requires that User account control be disabled.

-For queries or any issues regarding the bot please open an issue ticket or visit us at [Eagle Union](https://t.me/YorktownEagleUnion)
+For queries or any issues regarding the bot please open an issue ticket or visit us at [Zero Union](https://t.me/ZeroBotSupport)
 </details>

 ## Credits
 The bot is based of on the original work done by [PaulSonOfLars](https://github.com/PaulSonOfLars) This repo was just reamped to suit an Anime-centric community.
 All original credits go to Paul and his dedication, Without his efforts, this fork would not have been possible!

+And big thanks to [Dank - del](https://github.com/Dank-del) to make [Kigyō](https://github.com/Dank-del/EnterpriseALRobot) for base and inspiring me make this bot.

 Also, missing proper credit for blacklistusers taken from TheRealPhoenixBot (will add it later, this note says unless its done)

 Any other authorship/credits can be seen through the commits.

-Should any be missing kindly let us know at [Eagle Union](https://t.me/YorktownEagleUnion) or simply submit a pull request on the readme.
+Should any be missing kindly let us know at [Zero Union](https://t.me/ZeroBotSupport) or simply submit a pull request on the readme.

-## © Eagle Union (2021)
+## © Zero Union (2021)
  Software licensed under GPLv3